stevenlriv/homebase-platform/README.md

     - lease.php
       - Realtors/Landlord will be able to see actual lease contracts
       - Tenants will be able to see lease contracts
-      - Links under /my-properties need to be fixed
+      - Links under /my-properties attached to lease end date need to be fixed
       - Support rent by room, with lease, etc
-    - Tenants will be able to create an account and rent from the website
     - LISTINGS.php
       - Book Now (save booking details when user is trying to log-in, use cookies)
       - **Book now is redirecting to contact us